 If you have a high risk medical condition and are wondering how it will impact your eligibility for high risk life insurance protection, you’ve come to the right place.

-You are also not alone.
-The majority of our clients first come to us, because they have questions about how their pre-existing health conditions will affect their ability to secure low cost life insurance.
+The majority of our clients first come to us, because they have questions about how their pre-existing high risk health conditions will affect their ability to secure low cost life insurance.

 Here’s the bottom line.